Rescue Don’t Buy

 After reading Nancy Kalish’s article in Psychology Today, It’s National Purebred Dog Day2, this quote came to mind.
 She is a professor, author and psychologist who blatantly displays her lack of compassion and ignorance of animal rights, shelter dogs, breeding, and companion animals.
 I came across her vapid supposition that purebred dogs, in particular Briards, do not end up in shelters and are somehow different and incapable of being unhealthy or abandoned.
 I wish this were true as one of my client’s two Briards has cancer at the young age of 6, bought from an “ethical” breeder.
 This health and adoption illusion, are not only untrue, but irresponsible to propagate and a displays one’s ignorance about breeding, behavior and encapsulates the epidemic of the animal holocaust – turning away.

 Nancy has little, if any, education in canids biology, behavior, rescue, shelters, neurology, nutrition, breeding etc. other than her claimed “love of dogs” as her credentials.
 Unfortunately, the American Kennel Club (AKC) relies on talking heads with Ph.D.’s, just like Nancy, who have minimal canine knowledge.
-To produce pseudoscience articles in support of breeders and breeding more dogs, while millions die every year, discredits herself and the publishing journal, Psychology Today (PT) for allowing such a neophyte to speak on a topic in their publication.
-They would be just as disillusioned and ridiculous if asking me to speak intelligently about the complexities of biomedical engineering.
+To produce pseudoscience articles in support of breeders and breeding more dogs, while millions die every year, discredits herself and the publishing journal, Psychology Today (PT) for allowing such a neophyte to speak on a topic in which she has no background or expertise.
+They would be just as disillusioned and ridiculous in asking me to speak intelligently about the complexities of biomedical engineering.
 The claim, “As a psychologist, I know how important it is for bonding and training to start young” while true, is as confounding as the rest of her claims.
 I did not realize that in her doctorate dissertation, or anywhere along the line in a psychologist’s educational pursuits, they went into depth about dog training and ethology.
 I believe Nancy, a self-proclaimed expert in bonding and training, is out of her ken and should stick to what she studied.

 More dogmatic statements ensue, “Briards in heat are not wandering the streets to become briard-doodles, or whatever.”
 So if I am to understand this, Briard breeders never make mistakes.
 How many purebred bitches become pregnant after escaping from a home, or when (not if) someone drops a leash or has an unneutered playmate or beau…etc. To make these blanket statements are irresponsible and foolish.
 No, god-forbid a cross with a Poodle!
 Instead Briards were mongrelized with the much more “desirable”, Beauceron and the Barbet.
 Some tens of thousands of years ago, all dogs evolved from wolf varieties.
 Then, they were bred to form one breed or another.
 Briards are no different and didn’t somehow escape evolution.